2025–26 Maltese National Amateur League

 The 2025–26 Maltese National Amateur League (referred to, for sponsorship reasons, as the BOV National Amateur League) occurs between 20 September 2025 and April 2026.
-This will be the second season since the Amateur League was split and the league system returned back into two tiers since the 2019-20 season.
+This will be the second season since the Amateur League was split and the league system returned into two tiers since the 2019–20 season.
+Attard were crowned champions, earning the right to play in the 2026-27 Challenge League.

 Macron will provide the match footballs this season.

 Team changes

 The following teams have changed divisions since the 2024–25 season: